• Skip to primary navigation

 Slow Cooker Roast Beef with a text title overlay.

 Tender, melt in your mouth slices of beef with a crispy crust in a rich and flavour packed gravy.
 Yes, this crispy roast beef is really cooked in the slow cooker.
-This is the perfect, fuss-free way to cook a beef joint and a great way to feed a hungry crowd.
+This is the perfect, fuss-free way to slow cook a beef joint and a great way to feed a hungry crowd.
 This Slow Cooker Roast Beef is going to become your go-to for an easy Sunday Roast.

 Slices of roast beef on a wooden serving board with a bowl of horseradish sauce.